 Fellow marketers, small business owners, entrepreneurs… Our professional lives are defined by the constant search for the ultimate lead gen strategy.
 Yet, this strategy remains nothing more than a legend.
 The new-age Sorcerer’s Stone, if you will.
 That’s why, today, we’ll talk about chatbot lead generation strategies and why they might be the closest to the real thing.

 But before we start…

-Lead generation bot is a chatbot (AI or rule-based) which is designed to identify potential customers, initiate their interest into products or services offered by the business and/or cultivate the relationship with the prospect.
+Lead generation bots are chatbots (AI or rule-based) which are designed to identify potential customers, initiate their interest into products or services offered by the business and/or cultivate the relationship with the prospect.
 Such bots use a conversational approach to collect client information and offer business or product information in return.

 Below are the seven most strategic advantages of using chatbots for lead generation.

 The conversion process on many B2B websites is the same.
 Typically, there’s a generic-looking form asking for the visitor’s personal information and maybe a handful of other details.